do-community/developer-glossary/content/terms/compiler.md

 ## Examples

 > A developer wrote a program in C++.
-In order to generate and run a binary, they need to compiler the C++ source code to machine language.
+In order to generate and run a binary, they need to compile the C++ source code to machine language.

 ## Further Reading